SQweb-team/Multipass-SDK-Symfony/README.md

 	Here you can display a message that free users will see while your article is not displayed
 {% endif %}
 ```

 `number_of_articles` is the number of articles a free user can see.

-Example if I want to display only 5 articles to free users:
+For instance, if I want to display only 5 articles to free users:

 ```php
 {% if sqweb.limitArticle(5) %}
 	Put your content here